Committees and Organizations

 PURPOSE: Handle light weekly cleaning in the Church.
 New Dusters are always welcome.

 MEETINGS: Weekly meetings held every Wednesday evening.
-Cub Scouts at 6:30 PM and Boy Scouts at 7:00 PM in the Scout Room above the gym in the Kolbe Center.
+Cub Scouts at 6:30 PM in the Scout Room above the gym in the Kolbe Center.

 PURPOSE: St. Casimir Troop 131’s goal and mission is to teach and enforce values of the Boy Scouts of America based on the three parts of the Scout Oath and the twelve points of the Scout Law.
 These core values instill Duty to God and Country, Duty to others and Duty to self.
 The Troop’s leaders are responsible for teaching trustworthiness, loyalty, helpfulness, friendship, courtesy, kindness, obedience, cheerfulness, thrift, bravery, cleanliness and reverence.
 We teach responsibility and self-reliance to build character and develop young men into law abiding adults.